H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 print("Collections", [c.name for c in client.list_collections()])

 This client is used by ingestion scripts, GeoDB ETL pipelines, RAG gateways, and other services that treat Chroma as a central semantic memory server.
 The live instance exposes both the general collections and the large family of geodb* and gedb* collections described above.

-Historical and Auxiliary Persistent Clients
+# Historical and Auxiliary Persistent Clients

-Other services, especially those responsible for earlier ingestion experiments and specialized domains, have historically used chromadb.PersistentClient against container‑local paths such as .chromadb or chroma_db.
+Other services, especially those responsible for earlier ingestion experiments and specialized domains, have historically used chromadb.

+# PersistentClient against container
+  ‑local paths such as .chromadb or chroma_db.

 python
 import chromadb